PerfectFit-project/virtual_coach_daily_step_goal_setting/README.md

 Check the file frontend/static/css/style.css to adapt the styling of the frontend:
    - .chats defines the chat area within the window in fullscreen mode.
 I tuned the height and width of this.
    - .chat_header_title defines the chat header title.
 I set the color to #f7f7f7 so that the title is not visible in fullscreen mode.
 Change the margin-left to align the title to the center.
+Right now I have fully removed the title though.

 The files in frontend/static/img are used to display the chatbot and the user inside the chat, as well as to display the chatbot when the chat is still closed at the start.